dlzou/dlzou.github.io/about.md

 permalink: /about/
 ---

-I'm a student currently attending UC Berkeley, majoring in Electrical Engineering and Computer Sciences.
+I'm an undergrad student at UC Berkeley majoring in Electrical Engineering and Computer Sciences.
 I love developing smarter and more efficient software, and my interests include systems, algorithm design, and AI.
-I'm pursuing research and teaching, but I also often work on personal projects outside of school because I enjoy exploring new topics at my own pace.
-I believe the process is just as meaningful as the final product, so on this site, I write about the things I learn and insights I gain on my journey.
+As a research assistant at Berkeley's RISELab, I'm dipping my toes into the sorts of work that push the boundaries of computing.
+I also enjoy doing side projects that let me navigate new topics at my own pace.
+Then, there are times when I step back and reflect on the things I've learned and insights I've gained on my journey; some of them are documented here on this site.

-When I'm away from my computer, you can probably find me by my piano or on a tennis court.
+When I'm away from my computer, there's a good chance you'll find me by my piano or on a tennis court.

 I am **@dlzou** on [GitHub](https://github.com/dlzou) and [LinkedIn](https://linkedin.com/in/dlzou).\
-For serious inquiries, please email **dlzou at berkeley dot edu**.
+You can also contact me through **dlzou at berkeley dot edu**.